• Prepare a safe room.

 • Feliway imitates natural cat pheromones and helps a new cat feel more comfortable.
 Feliway comes in a spray and diffuser form.

 • Give your cat some cat toys for entertainment.
-Provide toys such as mice and balls in the safe room for when you are not around.
+Provide toys such as mice and balls in the safe room when you are not around.

 • Transition beyond the safe room.
 When you and your new cat have established a trusting relationship, the cat is ready to begin exploring the house.
-Be sure to begin this process when you are home to supervise.
+Be sure to start this process when you are home to supervise.
 Close most of the doors so the cat begins its orientation in stages.
 Too many new spaces at once can be stressful and frightening.

 Contact us